NorESMhub/NorESM-docs/configurations/amips.rst

 NorESM2-derived boundary conditions for AMIP-style simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 While the prescribed values used in atmosphere-only simulations are often based on observations, one might also want to use values that resemble those from a fully-coupled simulation with NorESM2.
 To achieve this, it is necessary to use prescribed boundary conditions for SSTs, sea-ice concentrations and upper-ocean DMS concentrations (all three fields taken from the fully-coupled simulation).
-Up to now, 4 sets of boundary conditions have been made and can be activated with one of the compset specification listed below):
+Up to now, 4 sets of boundary conditions have been made and can be activated with one of the compset specifications listed below):

 1. a pre-industrial climatology with 2-degree resolution (1850\_ and %NORBC in compset name)
    * 2x2 degree resolution in the horizontal